Instant Pot Mac and Cheese

 But you’re not a kid now!
 You’re a grown-ass adult, and you deserve a grown-ass adult mac and cheese.

-What I love so very much about this recipe (which I have now been making for ages, but never actually bothered to post) is that it makes your favourite comfort food in about the same amount of time it takes you to make a boxed mac and cheese, except that it’s homemade.
+What I love so very much about this recipe for Instant Pot Mac and Cheese (which I have now been making for ages, but never actually bothered to post) is that it makes your favourite comfort food in about the same amount of time it takes you to make a boxed mac and cheese, except that it’s homemade.

 That’s right, kids.
 Homemade mac and cheese in the time it would take you to make boxed.